News

 Anniversary film: 20 years of the Hamburg Port Authority

-For two decades, the Hamburg Port Authority has been managing the Port of Hamburg—a vast industrial area in the heart of the city that operates around the clock.
-But who actually makes it all happen?
+For two decades, the Hamburg Port Authority has been responsible for managing the Port of Hamburg – a vast industrial area right in the heart of the city, operating round the clock.
+But who actually does all this work?
 We do!
-Our anniversary film is a thank-you to all our employees who work tirelessly every day to keep our port running smoothly.
+Our anniversary film is a thank you to all our staff who, day in, day out, work tirelessly to keep our port running.

 Click here for the anniversary film